saltta/hangman-game/README.md

 #### Site Objectives
 * Provide a game that runs smoothly
 * Provide quick yet challenging entertainment
-* Provide a easy to use and understand interface
+* Provide an easy to use interface

+### Scope

+Based on the objectives and user stories.

+#### Requirements
+* Engaging yet easy to understand instructions
+* Consistent playthrough, no need to reload page or game
+* New word every with every new start